wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-customization/includes/1-introduction.md

 - Make it enjoyable and keep users in control.
 - Design for all platforms and input methods.

-However, you should balance with the following goals.
+When you design the UI, strive to balance:

+- Office branding
-- Include your organization's branding
+- Your own organization's branding
-- Honor the look of the target platform (for example, Mac).
+- The look of the target platform (for example, Windows, Mac)

 ## Office Add-ins customizations